dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 laws concerning energy, momentum, leverage, and even the spiderweb as a model.

 In 1775, despite massive British interference in colonial affairs, few leading American colonists favored separation.
 A year later they declared independence.
 What had happened in the interim?
-In January 1776, Paine released Common Sense.
+In January 1776, Paine released *Common Sense*.
 Ultimately it sold 120,000 copies, inspired the colonies to independence, and enabled
 Washington to raise an army.
-The energy transfer of idea-disclosure, amplified by this factor (i.e., the transition from the first reader to all those that followed), became re-amplified by the Declaration of Rights for Pennsylvania, of which Franklin was an author and principal intellectual architect, and Paine was a source of philosophical influence.
+The energy transfer of idea-disclosure, amplified by this factor (i.e., the transition from the first reader to all those that followed), became re-amplified by the Declaration of Rights, Article 1 of the Pennsylvania Constitution, of which Franklin was an author and principal intellectual architect, and Paine was a source of philosophical influence.
 Together they formed an intellectual backdrop for the bill of rights, each amplification resulting from leverage on the fulcrum of Paine's formidable pen.
 In *Rights of Man* Paine told us that he applied mechanical principles to the American Revolution.
 What passion drove him to scientize the social domain?